-Challenge yourself on this exclusive Wild Women On Top 8-day Cradle Mountain Huts Winter Walk, with the support of two qualified guides, a dedicated hut support staff member and a Wild Women On Top coach for the duration of the walk.
+Challenge yourself on this exclusive Wild Women On Top 7 day, 6 night Cradle Mountain Huts Adventure Walk, with the support of two qualified guides, a dedicated hut support staff member and a Wild Women On Top coach for the duration of the walk.

-Prepare by day, to trek beneath rugged snowy mountains, past cascading waterfalls and through ancient rainforests.
-By night, cold winter evenings often deliver the surprise of clear skies dominated by the radiant Milky Way Galaxy cast within a dome of thousands of bright stars!
+Prepare by day, to trek beneath rugged mountains, past cascading waterfalls and through ancient rainforests.
+By night, long summer evenings are often followed by night clear skies dominated by the radiant Milky Way Galaxy cast within a dome of thousands of bright stars!

 Enabling this incredible walking experience are our inspiring guides, lightweight packs and the sanctuary of the Tasmanian Walking Company's private-in-park accommodation complemented by hearty home-cooked meals, a glass of wine, hot showers, warm fire, drying rooms and a cosy bed.
 These simple creature comforts will enable you to awaken rejuvenated each morning and truly engage with one of the World's great walking experiences!

-The 8 day/7 night guided winter walk on the Overland Track departs from Launceston on Friday 26 July 2019
+The 7 day/6 night guided winter walk on the Overland Track departs from Launceston on Saturday 13 February 2021

 Vehicle transfer from Launceston to Cradle Valley

-From the airport, you will be transferred to our Walkers’ Base at Quamby Estate, 25 minutes west of Launceston.
+From the airport, you will be transferred to our Walkers’ Base at Entally Estate, 20 minutes west of the airport.
 Here, you will meet your guides, have a gear check and trip briefing before heading up to the Cradle Valley (about a 2.5-hour drive).

-We’ll arrive at Cradle Mountain Lodge by 6:30 pm, in plenty of time to enjoy our sumptuous three-course dinner with matching wines before retiring for the evening at the Cradle Mountain Hotel.
+We’ll arrive at Cradle Mountain Lodge by 6:30 pm, in plenty of time to enjoy our sumptuous dinner with matching wines before retiring for the evening at the Cradle Mountain Hotel.
+We take care of bookings and your members from the moment we meet in Tasmania until the final step.

 Approximately 7 hours walking (more in challenging weather)